Corpus-Level Trace Diagnostics for LLM Agents¶

 - Corpus size ≥ ~100 comparable traces — below this, a human reading every trace outperforms automation.
 LangSmith caps a single Insights Agent run at 1,000 traces.
 [Source: LangChain — Insights Agent and Multi-turn Evals]

 - Traces are long or multi-turn — value comes from patterns hidden across many tool calls.
-Sub-1k-token interactions are better served by response-level error analysis.
+Response-level error analysis serves sub-1k-token interactions better.
 [Source: Hamel Husain]

 If any condition fails, stay with manual error analysis on a focused sample.